thyphan2025/New-York-Air-Quality/README.md

 # Project Files
 * Air-Quality – HTML Report: Interactive report with code, Plotly visualizations, and a few static plots.
 * Air-Quality.Rmd - R markdown
+* Air-Quality.csv - The CSV file is taken from the website on Jun 24, 2025

+**Notes:** This static file is included to ensure the code runs correctly.
+For the live, updated version, visit the source link above.

 # Interactive Report
 You can view the full interactive HTML report here:
 ## [View Report](https://thyphan2025.github.io/New-York-Air-Quality/)